George Michael: Death

 In the early hours of Christmas Day 2016, Michael died in bed at his home in Goring-on-Thames, at the age of 53.
 He was found by his partner, Fadi Fawaz.
 In March 2017, a senior coroner in Oxfordshire attributed Michael's death to natural causes due to dilated cardiomyopathy with myocarditis and fatty liver disease.

 Owing to the delay in determining the cause of death, Michael's funeral was held on 29 March 2017.
-In a private ceremony, he was buried at Highgate Cemetery in north London, on one side of his mother's grave.
-His sister Melanie, who died after him three years to the day, is buried on the other side.
+In a private ceremony, he was buried beside his mother's grave at Highgate Cemetery in north London.
+His sister Melanie, who died after him three years to the day, is buried on the other side of their mother.